MatteoPerona/name-homogenize/readme.md

 ├── raw
 │   ├── cocoa-suppliers-compiled-from-importers.csv
 │   └── ivorian-cocoa-coop-registry-2017.csv
+├── test-results
 ```

+If you do not have the any of the directories listed above inside of `data` add them now.

 These are the minimum files/folders.
 Everything else can be generated.

 ## Generate Data 🔢
-If you want to regenerate the evaluation template from raw, run the following scripts in order or run `bash build.sh`:
+If you want to regenerate the evaluation template from raw, run the following scripts in order or run `bash build.sh` (if it takes too long to run edit the number of samples in step 3 inside `build.sh`):

 Clean the raw data.
 ```